thehapyone/BareBoneSim800/README.md

 If you like **BareBoneSim800** - give it a star, or fork it and contribute!

+This Library uses the AltSoftSerial Library instead of the SoftSerial Library to allow for compatibility with other PinChange Interrupts Library and SPI Libraries

 ## Applications and Features
 + Send SMS and read SMS